Predictia/AQUA/docs/sphinx/source/aqua_console.rst

 It is also possible to ask for an editable installation, so that only links are created, ideal for developers, which can keep their catalog or fixes files under version control.

+.. option:: machine

+    The name of the machine where you are installing.
+It is an optional argument to simplify analysis on specific system as levante or lumi.

 .. option:: --path, -p <path>

     The folder where the configuration file is copied to.
 Default is ``$HOME/.aqua``.